lettre/lettre.rs/content/post/lettre-0-10.md

 The plan is that 0.10 is the release preparing the 1.0 in the following months.
 I'd also want to add more real-world automated testing with actual mail servers.

-## After

-* reuse `smtp` crate for the protocol (a bit like `http`)
+## looking for contributors and maintainers

+`lettre` is open to contributions, and I would be particularly glad to find someone interested in maintaining it.

-If you want to contribute, the `lettre` repo and organizations are definitely open for anything related to email.
+The `lettre` organization is also definitely open for hosting anything related to email in Rust.

-Depending on the ecosystem evolution, the future may bring an independent SMTP implementation (similar to the `http` crate), and a more powerful message representation.